 You can’t spend much on Earth without noticing the Sun.
 This great big ball of atomic fire dominates the sky, and for good reason — it’s the largest body in the solar system.
 However, although it dwarfs anything in its close vicinity, the Sun isn’t that big for a star; actually, it’s pretty much average.

 So, are there bigger stars out there?
-Yes, definitely; our Sun is technically a yellow dwarf, which makes it a bit below the average star size.
+Yes, definitely; our Sun is technically a yellow dwarf, which makes it slightly below the average star size.
 They get much, much bigger.
-Here’s some of the largest, plumpest ones out there (that we’ve been able to spot).
+In this article, we’ll explore the largest stars astronomers have identified thus far, starting with the crown jewel itself.

 There are many different types of stars out there; some bigger, some smaller.
 Before going any further, however, you have to understand something: stars don’t have nice, tidy boundaries.
 They don’t have a rigid surface like a rocky planet or moon.
 Instead, these atomic fireballs have pretty diffuse surfaces as the super-heated mass of gas that makes them up slowly thins out into nothingness.